 CLA Internship Scholarship.

 The field of arts is very diverse.
 It often attracts people who have creative interests and want to earn a living pursuing related vocations.
 Professionals in this field have a deep appreciation for art, photography, music, design, performance, culture and/or language.
 They may value originality, innovation, and diversity of ideas and perspectives.
 There are a variety of settings: art studios, theatres, galleries, museums, recording studios, production sets, and office settings.
-Employment of art and design occupations is projected to grow two percent from 2014 to 2024, and some of the growth areas include graphic design, game design, and multimedia and web design.
+Employment of art and design occupations is projected to grow four percent from 2020 to 2030, and some of the growth areas include graphic design, game design, and multimedia and web design.
 It is important to keep in mind that the arts are highly competitive for both salaried and freelance work due to the supply and demand for the arts, so it can be common for people in this field to have multiple jobs or to have a full-time job in a different field and pursue their creative passions in their free time, at least initially until they’ve more fully established themselves.

 Some of the career opportunities that exist include curator and restoration work at art galleries and museums, business roles (including advertising, marketing, publishing, and design), performance in dance, theatre, and music, translation, film production and editing, photography, art therapy, arts administration, or engagement with diversity or people of various backgrounds both locally and globally in a variety of contexts (political, humanitarian, etc).
 Some people pursuing art careers will pursue “portfolio careers,” which combine a mix of arts-related roles to achieve full-time work or a mix of work in the arts with other work outside the arts.
 Pursuing entrepreneurship opportunities is another option.
 Art careers in this area require a combination of artistic talent as well as business and marketing skills.
 Gary S. Holmes Center for Entrepreneurship is a resource at the University for aspiring entrepreneurs and includes entrepreneur and innovation classes, some with experiential components.
 You can also watch career profiles of professionals (including UMN alums) who are working in the fields of art, entertainment, and entrepreneurship!